1031-Systems/1031_Delivery/docs/Help.md

 + Quit - Duh!

 Hauntimator tries to be careful about quitting without saving or overwriting files.

+A note about the menu of recent files.
+Currently, Hauntimator NEVER forgets a file that has been opened or saved.
+The Preferences control how many are displayed.
+If you decide that you need to look back farther than 30 days (like to sometime last year) or really want to see the last 500 files, just change the Preferences and the display will update next time it is brought up.
+This may change if it seems too cumbersome or people complain about taking too much space.
+The recently opened file list is stored in the file .anim.recents in the user's home directory.
+It may be deleted at any time to clear the list.

 The Merge and Append options are intended to support multiple people or sessions working on the same animation.
 Merge is used to merge animation files that do not share channels, e.g.